tardate/LittleArduinoProjects/Kraft/P40/WarHawk40K/README.md

 # #660 WarHawk 40K

-Taking the Airfix 1:72 Curtiss Warhawk in a slightly unusual direction, with LED effects.
+Taking the Airfix 1:72 Curtiss Warhawk in a slightly unusual direction, with LED effects driven by a CD4060 ripple counter.

 ![Build](./assets/WarHawk40K_build.jpg?raw=true)